Today's Interbank rates -

 retail sale volumes to have increased by 0.4% month-on-month in October,

-although to be flat compared to a year ago.
+although to be flat compared to a year ago. - Also out today, government finance data are expected to

 show little change from last year, as fiscal austerity measures are yet to

-• There have been reports that the UK is considering
+take effect. - There have been reports that the UK is considering

 offering billions of pounds of direct loans to the Irish Republic.